“Ruby, Ruby, Ruby, Ruby! Nah nah nah nahnahna…. Roooooby, Don’t take your love to town.”

-Having just googled ‘pigeon blood ruby’ I’ve discovered a lovely birthday gift for me!
-A £72,000.00 2 carat 1935 pigeon blood Burmese ruby ring!
-CRIKEY!!!
-Perhaps if I click the heels together on my ruby slippers and utter ‘there’s no place like home’ I’ll get lucky like Dorothy!
+Having now just googled ‘pigeon blood ruby’ Vicki has discovered a lovely birthday gift for herself – a £72,000.00 2 carat 1935 Burmese ruby ring – CRIKEY!!!
+Perhaps if she clicks the heels together on her ruby slippers and utters ‘there’s no place like home’ she’ll get lucky like Dorothy!
 (Don’t hold your breath Vix!)